Nothing will stand in your way

 1. Imagination 2.
 Alienation 3.
 World In Darkness 4.
 Bloodbound Of The Damned 5.
 Pseudohalluzination 6.
 Angels In War 7.
 Schizophrenia 8.
 Dissociative Disorder 9.
 The Cave (Paramnesia) 10.
 Delusional Denial 11.
 The Retreat 12.
 Through Shattered Minds / Agony Of Death (Outro)

-It has been some time since there was a truly noteworthy new Holy Moses album, but after a long wait Agony Of Death delivers.
+It's been many years since there was truly a noteworthy new Holy Moses album, but after a long wait Agony Of Death delivers.
 In short, this must be the band's most ambitious and refined release since Terminal Terror.
-The compositions feel generally a lot less simplistic and more powerful than on Strength Power Will Passion while the riffs still share a great number of memorable hooks.
-Most of these songs combine strength and style in a way that one couldn't seriously hope to hear in this day and age anymore, and the result does not sound like a mere throwback to the old times.
-Worth a special note, the complete full version of this album has all songs connected by short instrumental passages that carry a consistent sci-fi theme.
+The compositions are generally a lot less simplistic and more powerful than on Strength Power Will Passion while the riffs still share a great number of memorable hooks.
+Most of these songs combine strength and style in a way that one couldn't seriously hope to hear in this day and age anymore, and the result does not sound like a mere throwback from the old times.
+Worth a special note, on the complete full version of this album all songs are connected by short instrumental passages that have a consistent sci-fi theme.
 While some of them may border on cheesy, it is hard to deny that this solution makes the recording sound like a seamless soundtrack of the apocalypse and, in combination with the massive total length, gives it a serious magnum opus feel.
 It appears that after all these years Holy Moses managed to create an album as good as or even better than in their original days.

 HOLY TERROR - Terror And Submission